-Characteristic System 1 (Exploitative Authoritative) System 2 (Benevolent Authoritative) System 3 (Consultative) System 4 (Participative Group) Trust in Subordinates None Condescending Substantial Complete Motivation Accomplished by Fear and Threats Rewards and Punishment Rewards, Punishment, Involvement Group Participation Involvement Communication Interpersonal Very Limited Very Limited Limited Fairly Widespread Moderate Amount Widespread Extensive Decision-making Centralised Mostly Centralised Broad Participation Allowed Dispersed Goal Setting Centralised Mostly Centralised Some Participation Allowed Participation Allowed Control Centralised Mostly Centralised Moderate Delegation Extensive Delegation Informal Organisation Always Developed And in Usually Developed May be Developed Informal Organisation Opposition and Partially in and May Support or Is the Same as the To the Organisation Opposition to the Organisation Organisation rormal Urganisation
+THUR VIT THEFT Characteristic System 1 (Exploitative Authoritative) System 2 (Benevolent Authoritative) System 3 (Consultative) System 4 (Participative Group) Trust in Subordinates None Condescending Substantial Complete Accomplished by Fear and Threats Rewards and Punishment Rewards, Punishment, Involvement Group Participation Involvement Communication Interpersonal Very Limited Very Limited Limited Limited Fairly Widespread Moderate Amount Widespread Extensive Decision-making Centralised Mostly Centralised Broad Participation Allowed Dispersed Goal Setting Centralised Mostly Centralised Some Participation Allowed Participation Allowed Control Centralised Mostly Centralised Moderate Delegation Extensive Delegation Informal Organisation Always Developed And in Usually Developed May be Developed Informal Organisation Opposition To the Organisation and Partially in Opposition to the and May Support or Oppose the Is the Same as the Formal Organisation Organisation Organisation

 Mouton strongly argue that the 9-9 management style is the most effective type of leadership style.
 Hence, it is felt that the management may adopt 9-9 style for effective goal attainment.
 Leader Participation Model

 Victor Vroom and Philip Yetton developed a leader-participation model.
-Leader-participation is a leadership theory that provides a set of rules to determine the form and amount of participative decision-making in different situations.
-This model is a normative and its provides a sequential set of rules that should be followed for determining the form and amount of participation desirable in a decisionmaking as determined by different situations.
+Leaderparticipation is a leadership theory that provides a set of rules to determine the form and amount of participative decision-making in different situations.
+This model is a normative and its provides a sequential set of rules that should be followed for determining the form and amount of participation desirable in a decision-making as determined by different situations.